Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Applications: Counting Defiers in Health Care

-Building on the evidence provided by our decision rule, researchers could go on to make the stronger assumption of monotonicity and proceed as usual.
+Building on the maximum likelihood estimate of the joint distribution of potential outcomes, researchers could go on to assume monotonicity, then proceed as usual assuming balance between intervention and control.
 With additional data on covariates, they could calculate average characteristics of always takers, compliers, and never takers \citep*{imbens1997, katz2001, abadie2002, abadie2003}.
 With additional data on a second stage outcome like birth weight, they could interpret the resulting instrumental variable estimate as a local average treatment effect on compliers \citep*{imbens1994}.

+Note that the joint distribution of potential outcomes can change dramatically even when the average effect does not.
+If the control takeup rate in \cite{tappin2015} were $111/306=36\%$ instead of 8\%, with the same average effect of 14 percentage points (takeup among an additional 43 people in intervention), the maximum likelihood estimates would include 36\% defiers rather than zero.
+Note that these are the same data used for Figure \ref{fig:frechet} at the end of Section \ref{sec:frechet}.
+Our second application illustrates the estimation of a positive count of defiers with real data.

-Our second example, \citet*{johnson2003}, is a high profile experiment in which a simple change from an opt-in default to an opt-out default increases organ donation almost twofold from 43\% in control to 82\% in intervention.
+Our second application, \citet*{johnson2003}, is a high-profile experiment in which a simple change from an opt-in default to an opt-out default increases organ donation almost twofold from 43\% in control to 82\% in intervention.
 Results from \citet*{johnson2003} have inspired state policy changes to encourage life-saving organ donations to combat chronic organ shortages \citep*{kessler2025}.
 However, in a recent experiment by \citet*{kessler2025}, in which takeup represents actually becoming an organ donor instead of hypothetically becoming an organ donor, the average effect is close to zero.
 Especially given the hypothetical outcome in \citet*{johnson2003}, both compliers and defiers are plausible.
 Compliers may think of the default as an endorsement by the experimenter and thus follow it regardless of what it is.
 Defiers may think of a default as a threat to their autonomy and thus go against it regardless of what it is.
+For this application, the population from which the sample is drawn has clear policy relevance, so we begin by engaging with standard sampling-based results.